-- (a) An act, matter or thing is taken to have been done or a resolution passed by a meeting of the directors, if a document containing a statement to that effect is assented to by all of the directors other than: - (i) a director on leave of absence approved by the directors; - (ii) a director who disqualifies himself or herself from considering the act, matter or thing in question on the grounds that he or she is not entitled at law to do so or has a conflict of interest; and - (iii) a director who the directors reasonably believe is not entitled to do the act, matter or thing or to vote on the resolution in question, and the directors who assent to the document would have constituted a quorum at a meeting held to consider that act, matter, thing or resolution.

-- (b) The act, matter or thing is taken to have been done or the resolution passed when the document is last assented to by a director. - (c) Two or more separate documents in identical terms each of which is assented to by one or more directors are to be taken as constituting one document. - (d) A director may signify assent to a document by signing the document or by notifying the company of the director's assent in person or by post, facsimile, electronic, telephone or other method of written, audio or audio visual communication. - (e) Where a director signifies assent to a document otherwise than by signing the document, the director must by way of confirmation sign the document at the next meeting of the directors attended by that director, but failure to do so does not invalidate the act, matter, thing or resolution to which the document relates. - (f) Where a document is assented to in accordance with this Rule 11.12, the document is to be taken as a minute of a meeting of directors.
+- (a) The Directors may pass a resolution without a Directors' meeting being held if the required majority of the Directors who would be entitled to vote on the resolution if they were present at a meeting assent to a document containing a statement that they are in favour of; other than - (i) a director on leave of absence approved by the directors; - (ii) a director who disqualifies himself or herself from considering the act, matter or thing in question on the grounds that he or she is not entitled at law to do so or has a conflict of interest; and - (iii) a director who the directors reasonably believe is not entitled to do the act, matter or thing or to vote on the resolution in question, - (b) The resolution is passed when the last Director required to achieve the required majority signs the resolution. - (c) Two or more separate documents in identical terms each of which is assented to by one or more directors are to be taken as constituting one document. - (d) A director may signify assent to a document by signing the document or by notifying the company of the director's assent in person or by post, facsimile, electronic, telephone or other method of written, audio or audio visual communication. - (e) Where a director signifies assent to a document otherwise than by signing the document, the director must by way of confirmation sign the document at the next meeting of the directors attended by that director, but failure to do so does not invalidate the act, matter, thing or resolution to which the document relates. - (f) Where a document is assented to in accordance with this Rule 11.12, the document is to be taken as a minute of a meeting of directors.